 Visiting the National Christmas Tree is always free and welcoming to people of all ages!

-After the official 96th annual tree lighting ceremony on November 28th, 2018 (unfortunately, the lottery for tickets closed on October 22) the tree will be lit daily from 4:30 pm to midnight yet the tree is always open to visitors if you are unable to make it in the evening when it is lit up.
+The tree will be lit daily from dusk to 11pm (though the walkway is closed at 10pm Sun-Thur) yet the tree is always open to visitors if you are unable to make it in the evening when it is lit up.